Milford man delights passersby with holiday light display

 “Kids come here and I can hear them admiring it — I just love it.
 It just makes my smile bigger and bigger,” he said.
 “I’m very much a kid myself.
 I never want to grow up.”

-Van Winkler’s display at 18 Grove St. in Milford is lit up every night from 4 to 11 p.m. until mid-January and all day on Christmas.
+Van Winkler’s display at 18 Grove St. in Milford is lit up every night from 4 to 11 p.m. until mid-January.

 Sarah Eames, staff writer, can be reached at seames@thedailystar.com or 607-441-7213.
 Follow her @DS_SarahE on Twitter.